 Assignment solutions are posted on the Solution Request page.

 All work in CS 135 is to be done individually.
-MOSS (Measure of Software Similarities) is used in this course as a means of comparing students’ assignments to ensure academic integrity.
 The penalty for plagiarism on assignments (first offense) is an assigned mark of 0 percent on the assignment and a 5 percent reduction of the final grade, consistent with School of Computer Science policy.
 In addition, a letter detailing the offense is sent to the Associate Dean of Undergraduate Studies, meaning that subsequent offenses will carry more severe penalties, up to suspension or expulsion.

 To avoid inadvertently incurring this penalty, you should discuss assignment issues with other students only in a very broad and high-level fashion.
 Do not take notes during such discussions, and avoid looking at anyone else’s code, on screen or on paper.
 If you find yourself stuck, contact the ISA or instructor for help, instead of getting the solution from someone else.
 Do not consult other books, library materials, Internet sources, or solutions (yours or other people’s) from other courses or other terms.